 Other accommodations in national parks are refugios.
 These are basic campgrounds, often used on multiple day treks.
 Refugios offer space to pitch a tent, they sometimes have a small kiosk to buy some snacks as well as a shelter to spend a cold evening or to cook a meal.

-Wild Camping in the Countryside
+Overland Camping – Camping in the Wild

-For intrepid campers Argentina offers plenty of opportunities for rough camping.
+Argentina offers plenty of opportunities for rough camping.
 Many Argentineans enjoy a nomadic life during their holidays themselves, so nobody is surprised when you pitch your tent somewhere along a river or at the foot of a mountain.

 Make sure that the camping spot is public terrain and not on somebody’s estancia (ranch).
-In case of the latter, always seek permission of the owner before pitching a tent.
+In case of the latter, always seek the permission of the owner before pitching a tent.
 Argentina’s nature is abundant, stunning and in many regions untouched.
 Please keep it this way by taking out all that was brought in – including all garbage – and dig a hole far away from a water source before responding to a call to nature.

-Tips for Camping in Argentina
+Tips for Overland Camping in Argentina

 - High season is January/February, Semana Santa (Easter) and July.
 Popular campgrounds may require a reservation and can be extremely noisy, especially at night.
 Bringing earplugs may (partly) solve the problem.